bcbio/bcbio-nextgen/docs/index.md

 The goal is to provide a shared community resource that handles the data processing component of sequencing analysis, providing researchers with more time to focus on the downstream biology.

+**NOTE!!!!
+Please read the notice of [discontinuation of this project](https://github.com/bcbio/bcbio-nextgen/issues/3749) - 08-16-2024**

 # Contents

 ```{toctree}